 A hysterectomy is a surgical procedure to remove a woman’s uterus.
-The uterus is also known as the womb.
-The uterus is located in the abdomen and is where a fetus grows during pregnancy.
+The uterus, also known as the womb, is where a baby grows when a woman is pregnant.
 The uterine lining is the source of menstrual blood.

-Women may need a hysterectomy for many reasons.
-It can be used to treat a number of chronic pain conditions, as well as certain types of cancer and infection.
+You may need a hysterectomy for many reasons.
+The surgery can be used to treat a number of chronic pain conditions as well as certain types of cancer and infections.

 - cancer of the uterus, cervix, or ovaries

-Luckily, many conditions that are treated with hysterectomy can also be treated in other ways.
-For example, hormone therapy can be used to treat endometriosis.
+Luckily, many conditions that can be treated with a hysterectomy may also be treated in other ways.
+For instance, hormone therapy can be used to treat endometriosis.
 Fibroids can be treated with other types of surgery that spare the uterus.
 In some circumstances, however, a hysterectomy is clearly the best choice.
 It’s usually the only option for treating uterine or cervical cancer.

 There are several different types of hysterectomy.

 During a partial hysterectomy, your doctor removes only a portion of your uterus.
 They may leave your cervix intact.

 During a total hysterectomy, your doctor removes the entire uterus, including the cervix.
 You’ll no longer need to get an annual Pap test if your cervix is removed.
 However, you should continue to have regular pelvic examinations.

 During a hysterectomy and salpingo-oophorectomy, your doctor removes the uterus along with one or both of your ovaries and fallopian tubes.
 You may need hormone replacement therapy if both of your ovaries are removed.